blaine-t-bush/folia/README.md

 - Move Vue component styles to component files

 ## Functionality
-- Update supervisor to use queue:listen not queue:work
+- Update supervisor to use queue:listen not queue:work during development
-- Display login errors if validation fails
 - When deleting a post, some comments on other posts disappear
 - Update business logic to have two separate layers:
     - API, which takes arguments (not Requests) and updates models